 The hotel cares for the environment in style.
 A Lutron lighting system and LEDs help to conserve energy; the hotel has reduced plastic use and duly recycles (for example, Casa Dragones’ discarded tequila bottles are used as water bottles in rooms and the paraben-free Laguna Cyprien bath products are stored in glass containers); and drinking water is purified using a BWT filtration system.
 Traditional and thermodynamic chukum stucco is used in construction to regulate temperatures throughout, and the hotel homages Mexican craftsmanship, with rustic earthenware, woven and carved statement pieces in rooms and a spectacular terracotta chandelier in reception (crafted in Oaxaca).
 Local, seasonal food is kind of the default now and it’s no different here, but not all hotels have their own roof garden, where herbs, vegetables and flowers for decoration (or cocktail garnishes) are grown in planters, using composted waste from the restaurant; other ingredients come from local ranches or the closest coast.
 Students of sustainable agriculture at the local university stop by to tend it too.
 And, monthly, the hotel staff team up with local businesses to form clean-up brigades and clear rubbish from the neighbourhood.

-Close to Casa Dragones, there’s a sunset-side round table with city-and-beyond views.
-And, vertigo-sufferers take note, the sturdy-yet-glass-topped omakase table looks down to the ground floor and has hanging plants down the flue.
+All restaurants are outdoors, but close to Casa Dragones, there’s a sunset-side round table with city-and-beyond views that we'd recommend.
+And, vertigo-sufferers take note, the sturdy-yet-glass-topped omakase table looks down to the ground floor.

 Match the city’s dawn-till-dusk hues: dazzling citrussy shades, sultry siennas and ochres, and first-light pinks.

-Manna awaits up the hotel’s celestial staircase.
-The roof terrace is a one-stop shop for epicures, with Hacmans restaurant as its break-out star.
-Helmed by chef Drew Deckman (the only chef to hold a Michelin star in San Miguel de Allende), the fully wood-fired kitchen slaps steaks from family-owned farms and ranches, sustainable fish and seafood from Baja or nearby rivers and vegetable dishes from local orchards or their very own rooftop garden (raspberries, strawberries, cherry tomatoes, lettuce and all manner of herbs…), on the grill.
-Try frog’s legs from Michoacán with a watercress and aged Cortija cheese risotto, tiradito with cured cucumber and yuzu, or organic chicken with bean stew in a sage jus.
-Even the peckish come out on top here, with oysters from Baja and Ensenada to soak up the champagne and rosy petals of Cinco Jotas jamon to offset the tequila’s potency.
-And, there’s more still: on the ground level is Piso 71, serving up breakfast, brunch and lunch (think chilaquiles, loaded toasts and omelettes, tropical fruit bowls and more), which has a small terrace by the pool.
-Once a month, noted chefs are called in to man an omakase menu of many courses.
+There are certainly options here; Hacmans is a one-stop shop for epicutes, and the fully wood-fired kitchen slaps steaks from family-owned farms and ranches, sustainable fish and seafood from Baja or nearby rivers and vegetable dishes from local orchards or their very own rooftop garden (raspberries, strawberries, cherry tomatoes, lettuce and all manner of herbs…), on the grill.
+Menus change every six months, but (if you can) try aged Cortija cheese risotto, tiradito with cured cucumber and yuzu, or organic chicken with bean stew in a sage jus.
+At Spanish Corner – you guessed it – Spanish fare abounds in the form of dry-aged Iberico hams and oil-dosed sourdoughs.
+And, there’s more still: in the interior courtyard is 71st Floor, serving up breakfast, brunch and lunch (think chilaquiles, loaded toasts and omelettes, tropical fruit bowls and more).

-Hacmans serves from 1pm to 11pm.
-Leisurely lie-in fans will be thrilled to hear that Piso 71’s breakfast runs from 8am to 1pm.
+Hacmans serves from 1pm to 11pm (closed on Mondays).
+Leisurely lie-in fans will be thrilled to hear that 71st Floor's breakfast runs from 8am to 1pm.

 If the 71 steps to foodie heaven – or even the glass elevator – look insurmountable after a little overindulgence, in-room dining is available round the clock.